 Ross: That's right.
 Made expressly for Val Kilmer, and worn by him in the hit film... that Batman film he was in.

 Val Kilmer, an American actor, played Batman in the 1995 film Batman Forever.
-Batman, the source of many movies, is a fictional superhero published by DC Comics.
+Batman, the subject of many movies and a television show, is a fictional superhero, first appearing in DC Comics in 1940.

 Rachel: This one was Pierce Brosnan.